Economic Impacts of Recreational Fishing

-This report estimates the economic impact of recreational fishing within the Cordell Bank National Marine Sanctuary (CBNMS).
-The methodology applies the IMPLAN input-output model to estimates of total annual expenditures derived by taking estimates of person-days by mode of access (e.g. private - rental boat and commercial passenger fishing vessels) from the State of California’s Recreational Fishing Statistics Program and multiplying by NOAA Fisheries’ expenditure profiles by mode of access.
-The IMPLAN model is then used to calculate output, income, value- added, and employment for the collection of three counties (study area) where most of the economic impact takes place.
+This report estimates the economic impact of recreational fishing within the Monterey Bay National Marine Sanctuary (MBNMS).
+The methodology applies the IMPLAN input-output model to estimates of total annual expenditures derived by taking estimates of person-days by mode of access (e.g. shore mode, private - rental boat and commercial passenger fishing vessels) from the State of California’s Recreational Fishing Statistics Program and multiplying by NOAA Fisheries’ expenditure profiles by mode of access.
+The IMPLAN model is then used to calculate output, income, value- added, and employment for the collection of nine counties (study area) where most of the economic impact takes place.
 Economic impacts are estimated for 2010, 2011, 2012 and the 3-year average.
 Expenditure impacts are estimated separately for trip expenditures and durable good expenditures.
 Trip expenditures’ impacts are appropriate for analyzing regulations or other policy/management alternatives that involve small or marginal changes in fishing effort.
 This report also presents the trends in person–days of recreational fishing by mode from 2004 through 2012.

-Chapter 1: Introduction to CBNMS study area and data used
+Chapter 1: Introduction to MBNMS study area and data used

 Chapter 1 describes the study area for this research.
 The chapter details the sources of data for this report.

 Chapter 2: Recreational fishing person-days in MBNMSChapter 2 focuses on trends in person-days of recreational fishing within the sanctuary.
 The data is analyzed based on total person-days within the sanctuary by mode of fishing.
 There are three types of fishing that were analyzed; shore mode, private/rental boat and commercial passenger fishing vessels.
 Additionally, the data is analyzed based on use of residents and non-residents of the study area.